TheStig294/100-more-randomats-pack-1/README.md

 ## Welcome back to TTT!

-Displays the Yogscast TTT intro, and creates an overlay showing everyone's roles, and whether they are alive, as players are shown on the scoreboard.\
+Displays the Yogscast TTT intro, and creates an overlay showing everyone's roles as bodies are searched, and whether they are alive.
+(Similar to the scoreboard)\
 \
 _ttt_randomat_welcomeback_ - Default: 1 - Whether this randomat is enabled